Elizabeth Losh

-Elizabeth Losh is a media theorist and digital rhetoric scholar, who is a professor of English and American Studies at the College of William and Mary.
+Elizabeth Losh is a media theorist and digital rhetoric scholar, who is a professor of English and American Studies at the College of William & Mary.

 Education

-Elizabeth Losh earned a Bachelor of Arts (magna cum laude) from Harvard University, a Master of Fine Arts in creative writing, and a PhD in English with an emphasis in critical theory from University of California at Irvine.
+Elizabeth Losh earned a Bachelor of Arts (magna cum laude) from Harvard University, a Master of Fine Arts in creative writing, and a PhD in English with an emphasis in critical theory from University of California, Irvine.

-She was Director of Academic Programs, Sixth College at University of California at San Diego, where she also taught in Communication, Visual Arts, and the Interdisciplinary Computing in the Arts major.
+She was Director of Academic Programs, Sixth College at University of California, San Diego, where she also taught in Communication, Visual Arts, and the Interdisciplinary Computing in the Arts major.
 She is a member of the editorial board of the journal Catalyst: Feminism, Theory, Technoscience.

 Academic contributions

 Losh is a founding member of FemTechNet, an international organization devoted to promoting collaborative research, pedagogy and online learning innovation in feminist art, media and science and technology studies.
 In 2007, Losh was awarded the John Lovas Memorial Webblog prize.

 Losh's main areas of contribution are in interrogating the assumptions embedded in the rhetorics of news, information and pedagogy in digital media platforms and projects, particularly within online cultures and where online cultures intersect with spaces like classrooms and institutions like journalism.